Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/samples/README.md

 ---

-There are two samples illustrating the use of the Data Extension API explored in tutorial 2:
+There are two samples illustrating the use of the Data Extension API explored in Tutorial #2:

-1. [data.exchange.downloader](./data.exchange.downloader): a very simple CLI app, concentrating only on Data Exchange API and illustrating how, using the `item id` related to an exchange, get the assets and relationships, save them as json and present stats on exchange data.
+1. [data.exchange.downloader](./data.exchange.downloader) - a very simple CLI app concentrating only on the Data Exchange API and illustrating how, using the `item id` related to an exchange, to get the assets and relationships, save them as json, and present stats on the exchange data:

     ![](././data.exchange.downloader/img/screenshot.png)

-2. [data.exchange.explorer](./data.exchange.explorer): a more complex webapp, extending the sample (with same name) from tutorial 1 sample pack.
-Was added the ability to get in Forge Viewer context the stats on assets and relationships related to visualized exchange, as well as download them for further client side processing.
+2. [data.exchange.explorer](./data.exchange.explorer) - a more complex web app extending the sample (with the same name) from Tutorial #1 sample pack.
+Added the ability to get the stats on assets and relationships related to visualized exchange in the Forge Viewer context, as well as download them for further client side processing:

     ![](./data.exchange.explorer/img/screenshot.png)